-When the tree has a lot of growing space and conditions are favorable it becomes a wide spreading and when large its roots can damage side walks and driveways.
+When the tree has a lot of growing space and conditions are favourable it becomes a wide-spreading and when large its roots can damage sidewalks and driveways.

 In Central America and the Caribbean, it blooms heavily in the fall and winter and less profusely almost the rest of the year.